Explore Dynamic Strength → Strength that moves

 Test it for two weeks.
 The question isn't "did I get fitter?"
 It's "did I want to come back?"
 If you found yourself looking forward to sessions or not dreading them, that's the signal.
 If it still felt like a chore, try a different approach.

 Match movement to energy and mood, not rigid schedules.
 Some days you want rhythm and flow.
 Other days you need something physical and reactive.
 Both are valid.
 Both are cardio.
-The flexibility to choose based on how you feel today makes consistency easier over months and years.

 You're not optimising.
 You're showing up.
 And showing up consistently beats perfect programming every time.

-Father and son using rebounder exercise trampolines in a bright living room.
+Father and son using rebounder exercise trampolines in a bright living room

 Previous